PROJECT 5.9: Natural habitats for coastal protection and carbon sequestration – Phase 2 of the National Centre for Coasts and Climate

 - assess the effectiveness of a hybrid living shoreline approach for habitat restoration and coastal protection.

-In collaboration with key stakeholders, such as state and local governments and conservation groups, this research will be synthesised into a road map that identifies the next steps towards developing national guidelines for coastal habitat restoration and eco-engineering to inform on-ground coastal management actions.
+In collaboration with key stakeholders, such as state and local governments and conservation groups, this research has been synthesised into a national guide for coastal habitat restoration and eco-engineering to inform on-ground coastal management actions.

 For more information